 The main difference between URL and URI is that URL is an address, while a URI is an identifier.
 A URL locates a resource, while a URI uniquely identifies a resource.

 URLs are mainly used to locate resources on the internet.
 On the other hand, URI can be used for other purposes, such as identifying people, places, things, or ideas.
-Moreover, URL is a subset of URI.
+Moreover, a URL is a subset of a URI.

 Locates a resource

 Superset of URL

 Mainly used to locate resources on the internet.

 Used to identifying people, places, things, or ideas.

 URL is a subset of URI.
 All URLs are URI, but not all URI are URL.

 URL schemes are the key differentiator between URL and URI because schemes describe how to locate a resource.
 There can be many ways we can access the same resource.